The Art Life (1973–2010)

-- Bluebottles tour of the South Island (with Andy McGee from The Desert Road Band).
+Bluebottles tour of the South Island (with Andy McGee from The Desert Road Band).

+>

-There was a long gap between live performances for me, while I struggled (successfully) to overcome chronic alcoholism and a raft of associated life issues.
+> There was a long gap between live performances for me, while I struggled (successfully) to overcome chronic alcoholism and a raft of associated life issues.
 I continued writing, and in 2003, my New Zealand poetry book The Slow Road to Gore – A Travelogue Noir was published.

+>

-A year earlier I wrote, produced and directed a video short – The Voice of Foxton, based on an old poem which was first published in Warning, then edited and republished in The Slow Road to Gore (2003).
+> A year earlier I wrote, produced and directed a video short – The Voice of Foxton, based on an old poem which was first published in Warning, then edited and republished in The Slow Road to Gore.
 The video screened at festivals around New Zealand, and was also selected for an underground film festival in Victoria BC, Canada.

+>

-In 2004, I was invited to record a set of poems for the Aotearoa New Zealand Poetry Sound Archive.
+> In 2004, I was invited to record a set of poems for the Aotearoa New Zealand Poetry Sound Archive.

+>

-2010 saw the publication of my dark Romantic poetry book, Seclusion Data, which marked a new direction in style and compositional method for me.
+> 2010 saw the publication of my dark Romantic poetry book, Seclusion Data, which marked a new direction in style and compositional method for me.
 Several live performances celebrated the release of the book.
-Appearing on stage for the first time in a decade, I was joined by gothic folk performer Adam James Ring, currently doing great things with his bands MuscleMan and Christboy.
+Appearing on stage for the first time in a decade, I was joined by gothic folk performer Adam James Ring, from the bands MuscleMan and Christboy.
 I performed with a backing track of music from the album version of the poetry.